GPod 2: Getting a Job in Japan

-Finding a job in Japan can seem like an overwhelming process but it doesn’t have to be.
-Japan is a very systematic country and knowing the correct procedure can make all the difference in how quickly you land a job.
+Finding a job in Japan can feel like an overwhelming process but it doesn’t have to be.
+Japan is a very systematic country and knowing the correct procedure can make all the difference in how quickly you can land a job.

 We also talk to Reno Tibke from Akihabara News about the latest tech in Japan.
-Reno takes a look at Japanese web design and why is looks so different from what we see in the west.
+Reno takes a look at Japanese web design and why is looks so outdated compared to modern web trends.